 Last night in France with @VerseKraken.
 This has been such a wonderfully restorative experience, one that has made me realise how starved of inspiration I've been for the last year.
 I want to carry this experience with me & use it to make my life a better, more joyous place.— Q 🧜♀️ they/them (@quentook) May 16, 2019

 Prices include accommodation, meals, and tuition.
-They do not cover transportation.
+They do not cover transportation (except for transportation to site-specific workshops).

 There are five single rooms in the retreat.
 You also have the option of being a 'day' participant which means being in charge of your own accommodation and breakfast (lunch and supper are included in the day rate), as well as your transport to the main house.

 We also offer a scholarship place (and reserve the right to offer partial scholarships).
-The deadline to apply for the scholarship has now passed, and we will notify applicants by the end of November.
+The deadline to apply for the scholarship has now passed, and the recipient is poet and playwright Jackie Hagan.

 We want this retreat to be accessible to as many people as possible.
-If you would like to discuss a payment plan, or receive crowdfunding advice, then do get in touch.
+If you would like to discuss a payment plan, receive crowdfunding advice, or discuss a potential partial scholarship, then do get in touch.